-Priscilla Salinas is the principal at Ford Elementary, Texas.
+Priscilla Salinas is the principal at Henry Ford Elementary, Texas.
 Nominated by Narda Lugo.

 “Mrs. Salinas inspired me to continue to move forward in my education by always encouraging me to attain my masters.
 I worked with her for seven years as a teacher before entering back to school to attain my Masters in Library Science.
 I will forever be grateful towards Mrs. Salinas for giving my first teaching position then for hiring me again as a librarian.
 I love my job and I could not have done it if Mrs. Salinas had not encouraged me to continue my education.
 She is a role model to many and continues to encourage everyone to continue to educate ourselves in a daily basis, even if that means losing one of her educators.
 She says, “She might lose a teacher, but gain a role model to others.”
 She is always looking for ways to encourage us to continue to grow which makes us continue to want to.”

 Principal Salinas’s Star School Leader Spotlight is coming soon.

 Keith Nemlich is the principal at Central Elementary School, Vermont.
 Nominated by Judy Verespy.